tonytvo/blog-generator/content/blog/listen-to-tests/index.md

 - **An asynchronous test must wait for success and use timeouts to detect failure.**
   - this implies every tested activity must have an observable effect: a test must affect the system so that its observable state becomes different.
   - there are two ways a test can observe the system: by sampling its observable state or listening for events that it sends out.
     - for example, auction sniper end-to-end tests sample the user interface for display changes through the window licker framework but listen for chat events in the fake auction server.
 - make asynchronous tests detect success as quickly as possible to provide rapid feedback.
 - put the timeout values in one place
   - there's a balance to be struck between a timeout that's too short, which will make the tests unreliable, and one that's too long, which will make failing tests too slow
-  - when the timeout duration is defined in 1 place, it's easy to find and change.
+  - when the timeout duration is defined in one place, it's easy to find and change.
 - scattering Adhoc sleeps and timeouts throughout the tests makes them challenging to understand because it leaves too much implementation detail in the tests themselves.
 - capturing notifications
   - an event-based assertion waits for an event by blocking a monitor until it gets notified or times out.
 When the monitor is notified, the test thread wakes up and finds that the scheduled event has arrived or is blocked again.
 If the test times out, then it raises a failure.